 To dig deeper, I think this talk about President Uchtdorf on the laws of the harvest is instructive even though he doesn’t quite get to the point I’m trying to make here.
 In it he describes a woman working for a seed company dealing with customer complaints who don’t seem to understand how seeds work.
 Rather, they strictly obey the instructions on the seed package and misunderstandings lead to disappointing results.
 In each example, the customer failed to plant, nourish, water the seed in good soil, provide plenty of sunshine with enough patience to allow the plant to grow according to the laws of biology.
 The law of the harvest dictates that we “reap what we sow”.
 I agree.
 In this example, there was some effort to reap, but not in the way to produce the desired result.

 To learn to play music well, requires years of patient, consistent practice.
 But to really do anything well, goes far beyond obedience, it requires love – dedicated, focused love.
-Musicians who produce beautiful music go beyond a child’s obedience to a pleading parent.
+Musicians who produce beautiful music go beyond a child’s obedience.
 At some point, they have to learn to love their instrument and the music they are producing.
 To become good at gardening, one has to love to learn about soil and plants and biology.
 And in either case, if you don’t have it within you, if you’re not called and gifted with musician’s gift, you still may not achieve all that you may hope to achieve.

-And this love, this connectedness to the world we live in, this basic understanding of our role within it, this awareness is living deep inside each of us.
+And this love, this connectedness to the world we live in, this basic understanding of our role within it, this awareness that is living deep inside each of us.
 If obedience is the first law of heaven, I don’t think it means it’s the best.
 It just means it’s the first.
 It points us in the right direction, it puts us in the room, it puts us near enough to have transcendent experiences.
 It gives us a glimmer of light in a room of darkness.
 It shows us the way.

 Obedience may be the first law of heaven, but love is the last.